pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 ### Symptom

-When running either `tanzu apps lsp health` or `tanzu apps workload apply`, the CLI returns an error message with the message below after hanging for a few minutes:
+When you run `tanzu apps lsp health` or `tanzu apps workload apply`, after a few minutes the CLI returns the following error message:

 ```console
 connect: i/o timeout